-As a parent of teenagers I am aware of the dangers of teenage drinking.
+As a parent of a teenager and a tween I am aware of the dangers of teenage drinking.
 As adults we need to set a good example regarding our own alcohol use.
-Third year (Junior Cert year in Ireland) is identified as the most vulnerable year.

 Early onset of drinking linked to heavy drinking in middle age